Lunar probes to resolve mystery of moon's interior

 "We won't be celebrating a lot until after we get GRAIL B into orbit late afternoon on New Year's Day," said project manager David Lehman with NASA's Jet Propulsion Laboratory in Pasadena, California.

-Once in position 34 miles above the moon's surface, the GRAIL probes will fly in a line, speeding up and slowing down in response to minute gravitational tugs.
+Once in position 34 miles (55 km) above the moon's surface, the GRAIL probes will fly in a line, speeding up and slowing down in response to minute gravitational tugs.

 By constantly measuring changes in the distance between the two craft, scientists can create a gravity map of the moon.
 The changes in speed will be as subtle as a fraction of a micron per second.
 A micron is about the width of a red blood cell.